sarasrking/Network-Know-How/Episode 2.md

 **Headroom**: By capping utilization at less than link capacity, the AARNet network leaves room for latency sensitive traffic in order to avoid buffering and the associated large delays.

-## FILE TRANSFER TIME CALCULATION
+# FILE TRANSFER TIME CALCULATION

+## Speedtest

+You can test the speed of your connection by using an app or a website.
+Let's try it!

 ### Activity 1

-Test the speed of your connection: [http://www.speedtest.net/](http://www.speedtest.net/)
+Test the speed of your connection by clicking on this link: [http://www.speedtest.net/](http://www.speedtest.net/)

 Pay attention to upload vs download speeds.
 Check wi-fi, mobile phone and cable differences, either in the class or compare when you change your access type.

+Compare these speeds with what you learnt about different networks in the first part of the workshop.
+Do they match up?
+What would you consider a 'fast' connection?
+A 'slow' one?

-Now let's ake a look at some samples of data transfer times according to which network you are on and how you are connected:
+Now let's take a look at some samples of data transfer times according to which network you are on and how you are connected:

 **100MB TRANSFER (OR MAX EMAIL ATTACHMENT)**